clinta/clinta.github.io/_posts/2015-1-28-Salt-User-Management.md

 ---
 layout: post
 title: Managing Users with Salt
+redirect_from:
-redirect_from: "2015-1-22-Salt-User-Management"
+  - "2015-1-22-Salt-User-Management"
+  - "2015-1-28-Salt-User-Management"
-date: 2015-01-28 08:30:00
+date: 2015-03-07 08:30:00
 ---

-This post has been updated.
-Though I thought I had properly tested my implementation of role specific users, it was wrong.
-Using pillars to set pillars is apparently impossible.
-As a result, I've redesigned my user management methods.
-If you'd like to see what this guide looked like before, the history is all on github.
+This post has gone through a few iterations.
+You can see the full history on the github repo.

 One of the great things about a configuration management solution like Salt is the ability to centrally manage local users.
 Sure LDAP and Kerberos are great, but sometimes it's better to keep things simple, that's what I'm doing with Salt.
 Leveraging Pillars I can define certain users to be added to servers of a given role.
 Here's how I do it.